 A minimum of 36 units is required, at least 24 upper-division units, as follows, with no more than two lower-division courses in any category (12 units total):

 Foreign Language Requirement: Minimum requirement one year foreign language study.
 Two years recommended.
 Proficiency may be certified by successful completion of two semesters of college study, or the equivalent.

 Up to six units of required CWL classes may be substituted from upper-division foreign language literature classes.
 Consult a department advisor.

 Cultural Studies is the interdisciplinary and multicultural study of literary and other forms of cultural expression analyzed within their social and historical contexts.
-This emphasis is designed for students wishing to concentrate in cultural studies firmly grounded in literary study.
-It provides for an interdisciplinary pattern of courses in cultural studies drawn from various disciplines with the approval of a faculty committee.
+It offers an interdisciplinary pattern of courses in cultural studies with the approval of a faculty committee.

 1. Core Courses (24 units distributed as follows):

 2. The Cultural Studies Concentration.
 18 upper division units in appropriate cultural studies courses, approved by a faculty committee and drawn from the following departments or areas: American Indian Studies, Anthropology, Art History, Asian and Asian American Studies, Black Studies, Chicano and Latino Studies, Classics, Dance, English, Film and Electronic Arts, History, Romance, German, Russian Languages and Literatures, Women’s Studies, or other appropriate departments and areas of study.
 The faculty committee shall consist of the Chair of the Department of Comparative World Literature and Classics and one additional full time faculty member in Comparative World Literature.
 Students are strongly encouraged to select a faculty committee and have their pattern of course work approved by the beginning of the junior year, but it must be approved by the beginning of the senior year.